-[33:03] And will you listen to him as he says, it is finished?
-And will you then thank him for dying in your place so that you can be free and forgiven, so that you, in the end, can be part of the new creation?
+And will you thank him for dying in your place so that you can be free and forgiven so that you, in the end, can be part of the new creation?
 To come to him like that and to thank him is to become a Christian.
-Let's bow our heads and we'll pray.